Qlik-PE/ImmersionDay/content/Lab/index.en.md

 **At this point your new user with Full Amazon S3 privileges are created**

-Copy Access Key and Secret Key to QCDI Connection window (Click on Show on access key to view the key)
+Copy Access Key and Secret Key to Qlik Cloud Data Integration Connection window (Click on Show on access key to view the key)

 ![ ](/static/qlik-images/image71.png)

-Download your keys or copy the keys into QCDI Connection Window.(Please Click on Show to see your secret key)
+Download your keys or copy the keys into Qlik Cloud Data Integration Connection Window.(Please Click on Show to see your secret key)

-Please copy the keys to your QCDI Connection Window
+Please copy the keys to your Qlik Cloud Data Integration Connection Window

 - Access Key: "YOUR ACCESS KEY"